 Located just a few hundred yards from the Old Faithful geyser, the Old Faithful Snow Lodge and Cabins is an award-winning facility— including Travel + Leisure’s Inn of the Month and a Gold Lever Green Leader by Trip Advisor— with an appeal that is both rustic and contemporary.
 Originally built in 1999, this luxurious retreat of classic log architecture is the park’s newest hotel.
 The main building is made of wooden log columns with a cedar shingle roof.
 Some of the lodge’s wood was recycled from the same mill that provided lumber for the famous Old Faithful Inn in 1904.

 Grand Prismatic Spring

-One of the highlights of our walk on day 5 is the Grand Prismatic Spring, the largest hot spring in the United States and 3rd largest in the world.
+One of the highlights of the walking route on day 5 is the Grand Prismatic Spring, the largest hot spring in the United States and also the most colorful place, according to Conde Naste Traveler.
 The Grand Prismatic is known for its rainbow of colors that are caused by bacteria living at the spring’s edges: reds, yellows, greens, and blues create a vivid pool on the basin floor.
-You’ll get to view these amazing hot springs from our walking trail, far above the crowded boardwalks that skirt its shores.
+You’ll get to view these amazing hot springs from the trail, far above the crowded boardwalks that skirt its shores.